Heavy Periods Excessive Bleeding

 2. Use ONLY the recommended products on our product list that are devoid of xenoestrogens.
 I have been developing this recommended product list since 2010.
 I looked through 500 shampoos and could only find 3 shampoos that were acceptable.
 Buy any product from us, and you will get a booklet of recommended products that are safe to use.

-3. Try 50,000 IU/day of Vitamin A, Retinly Palmitate, NOT Beta Carotene.
+3. Try 75,000-100,000 IU/day of Vitamin A, Retinly Palmitate, NOT Beta Carotene for 1-2 months ONLY.
 The Solgar brand works well for my patients.
 Try this for a couple of weeks to see if it improves the heavy bleeding.
+Jonathan Wright, MD of the Tahoma Washington Clinic also recommends 200 IU of Vitamin E, 50 mg of Zinc Chelated, and bioflavinoids.
+He sometimes does a blood test for pancreatic enzymes to see if the vitamins are being absorbed.
+After the bleeding stops, you may cut back to 50,000 IU of Vitamin A for maintenance.

 1. Prasad, K. Flaxseed and Cardiovascular Health.
 Journal of Cardiovascular Pharmacology.
 November 2009. vol 54, issue 5.
 369-377.